Cal/OSHA Training for General Industry is a 100% online course designed to assist entry-level workers in satisfying Cal/OSHA training requirements.

 California's state OSHA plan requires general industry employers to ensure that workers receive training on all job-related safety and health topics outlined in Title 8 of the California Code of Regulations.

-This training covers Cal/OSHA regulations as well as federal OSHA safety guidelines.
+This training covers Cal/OSHA regulations.
 Cal/OSHA covers almost every worker in California, including state and local government employees.
 Some employees are exempt from Cal/OSHA, including offshore maritime workers, Post Office workers and other federal employees.

-Throughout the course, you'll learn about key safety and health topics, including Cal/OSHA general industry requirements and federal OSHA guidelines.
+Throughout the course, you'll learn about key safety and health topics, including Cal/OSHA general industry requirements.

 Upon completion of Cal/OSHA training, you'll be prepared to: